pradeepgola954-oss/AWS-Two-Tier-Web-Application/README.md

 # Step 2: Connecting to the Server
 <img width="1920" height="1120" alt="CMD-1" src="https://github.com/user-attachments/assets/ff30c5c3-da67-476e-8f8f-02efdc1d92a9" />

-► Once the server was ready, I opened my terminal and connected to it using the SSH command.

 **SSH Command:**

 ► Once the server was ready, I opened my terminal and connected to it using the SSH command.